ibm-cloud-docs/openwhisk/openwhisk_messagehub.md

   ```
   {: pre}

-## Setting up a Message Hub package outside Bluemix
+## Setting up a Message Hub package outside {{site.data.keyword.Bluemix_notm}}

-If you want to set up your Message Hub outside of Bluemix, you must manually create a package binding for your Message Hub service.
+If you want to set up your Message Hub outside of {{site.data.keyword.Bluemix_notm}}, you must manually create a package binding for your Message Hub service.
 You need the Message Hub service credentials and connection information.

 1. Create a package binding that is configured for your Message Hub service.